314dev/PI/docs/source/common/loggers.rst

 ======

 `MLflow <https://mlflow.org/>`_ is a third-party logger.
-To use :class:`~pytorch_lightning.loggers.MLFlowLogger` as your logger do the following.
+To use :class:`~pi_ml.loggers.MLFlowLogger` as your logger do the following.
 First, install the package:

 .. code-block:: bash

     pip install mlflow

-Then configure the logger and pass it to the :class:`~pytorch_lightning.trainer.trainer.Trainer`:
+Then configure the logger and pass it to the :class:`~pi_ml.trainer.trainer.Trainer`:

 .. code-block:: python

-    from pytorch_lightning.loggers import MLFlowLogger
+    from pi_ml.loggers import MLFlowLogger

     mlf_logger = MLFlowLogger(experiment_name="default", tracking_uri="file:./ml-runs")
     trainer = Trainer(logger=mlf_logger)

 .. seealso::
-    :class:`~pytorch_lightning.loggers.MLFlowLogger` docs.
+    :class:`~pi_ml.loggers.MLFlowLogger` docs.

 ----------------